New York City Marathon: 2000

 The 2000 NYC Marathon included the wheelchair division for men and women for the first time.
 Prize money was added in 2001.
 Abdelkader El Mouaziz of Morocco won the men's race in 2:10:09, becoming the first Moroccan man to take the title.
-Lyudmila Petrova of Russia was the first woman in 2:25:45, the first woman from Russia to win the event.
+Lyudmila Petrova of Russia was the first place woman in 2:25:45, the first woman from Russia to win the event.

 2001

 The 2001 NYC Marathon took place on November 4, less than two months after the September 11 attacks.
 Tesfaye Jifar of Ethiopia set a new course record of 2:07:43, a mark that stood until Geoffrey Mutai broke it in 2011.
 On the women's side, Margaret Okayo of Kenya won, setting a new course record of 2:24:21.
 She would set another new record two years later that still stands.

 2002

 The nation of Kenya swept the top three spots in the men's elite race in this year's marathon, the first time in Marathon history that this has occurred.
 Rodgers Rop won in 2:08:07, while fellow Kenyan Christopher Cheboiboch finished 10 seconds behind in 2:08:17.
 Laban Kipkemboi of Kenya took third place in 2:08:39.
 On the women's side, Joyce Chepchumba, also of Kenya, won the women's elite race in 2:25:56.
 Lyubov Denisova of Russia placed second in 2:26:17 and Esther Kiplagat of Kenya was third in 2:27:00.
 This was also the first time that Kenyans won both the men's and women's race in marathon history.